1lumen selects and reviews products personally. We may earn affiliate commissions through our links, which help support our testing.

 I really can’t complain about the build quality.
 Lumintop’s build quality is generally good, and this particular light doesn’t disappoint either.
-At least for so far that I’ve tested and played with it.
+At least so far, I’ve tested and played with it.

 Anodization looks good, and I had only two small spots where anno was missing, but that is likely caused by someone testing this out before me.
 (This was probably Neal himself).
 It’s a fairly matte finish.

-When looking at the driver’s spring I noticed the missing retaining ring.
-So I checked the Thor 2 v1, which also is missing a retaining ring.
+When looking at the driver’s spring, I noticed the missing retaining ring.
+So I checked the Thor 2 v1, which also lacks a retaining ring.
 That means the driver board is probably kept in place by glue.
-Not the best solution, but hey, if something works, why try fixing it.
+It’s not the best solution, but hey, if something works, why try fixing it?

 Warranty?
 I’ll refer to their website: https://lumintop.com/product-warranty/